-For non-contract expenditure we have budget for on increase in terms of inflation for the four years of the MTFS.
+For non-contract expenditure, we have budgeted for an increase in terms of inflation for the four years of the MTFS.
 Our budget holders have to work to keep non-contract expenditure to remain within a zero inflation target.
 This will give planned efficiencies of £0.4m.
-However, we are facing contract pressures of £0.9m. we will seek to make further efficiencies as part of contract negotiations to remove this gap.
+However, we are facing contract pressures of £0.9m.
+We will seek to make further efficiencies as part of contract (re)negotiations to remove this gap.